ashishinterra/windows-linux-client/README.md

   1. Acquire code signing certificate e.g. from GlobalSign or other certificate issuer.
   2. Store your code signing pfx under `Software\CertKeys\CodeSigning\CodesigningWindows.pfx` and the pfx password to `Software\CertKeys\CodeSigning\CodesigningWindows.pfx.passwd`
   3. Rebuild the client for `Release` target

+## Contributing
+  1. Make sure your changes are rebased on origin/master
+  2. Make sure your source code is properly formatted by running 'formatcxx.py --fix' and 'formatpython.py --fix'
+  3. Create a pull-request or commit to the agreed branch.